Yeranosyan/Yeranosyan/README.md

-Hey there, I'm Gagik Yeranosyan, a Software developer based in Vancouver, Canada. <br>
+Hey there, I'm Gagik Yeranosyan, a Software Engineer. <br>
-Specializing in JS, React, Next.js, TypeScript, Python, and APIs, I also handle testing using tools like Insomnia and Postman.
-I'm happy to assist someone in using libraries or explaining concepts.
-Working with various libraries for functionality and styling, I thrive on finding diverse solutions for code challenges and am passionate about my work.
-Continuously developing my skills, I actively seek open-source projects to collaborate on.
-I would be delighted to cooperate and contribute.
-Let's create something together!
-I have a genuine love for collaborative work!
+Proficient in JavaScript, React, Next.js, TypeScript, Python, Django, Node.js, & Express, ASP.NET Core Web API.
+I am a certified developer who runs a YouTube channel where I teach programmers and share useful content.
+Feel free to message me if you encounter any problems, I'm here to help you disassemble any issues and teach you how to write competent and professional code.

 ## Let's Connect!